+As we see, we obtained some non-commutativity in momentum part of phase-space.
+The momentum-momentum non-commutativity results to momentum-momentum uncertainty, and in conclusion they lead to one or several minimal momenta, which is a feature of quantization of theories in curved spaces \cite{ml1, Benczik}.

-Expanding the Poisson brackets of the gauged model with respect to the ratio of radiuses of the torus, and considering the $ \varsigma \rightarrow 0 $, the effect of the topology on the Poisson structure of the phase-space can be studied.
+Expanding Poisson brackets of gauged model with respect to the ratio of radii of the torus, and considering $ \varsigma \rightarrow 0 $, the effect of the shape of universe on Poisson structure of phase-space can be studied.

 As we see, these Dirac brackets do not have the common canonical structure.
-This deformation from canonical structure is due to the change in the topology of the configuration space from $\mathbb{R}^{n}$ to $\mathbb{T}_{g}$.

-If our test particle can feel such a deviation, we can do some phenomenological research, i.e. we can compare the deviations in the right-hand side of the equations \eqref{poisson structure} with the discrepancies obtained from cosmological data, like the spectrum of energy level of the free particle to check whether it is quantized or it is continuous, in order to determine the topology of the universe.

 Also, by characterizing first-class constraints and Dirac brackets of a classical system, its quantized model, say Hilbert space of the quantum states, is fully available at tree level, according to Dirac prescription,